2020–21 Golden State Warriors season

 The 2020–21 Golden State Warriors season was the 75th season of the franchise in the National Basketball Association (NBA), its 59th in the San Francisco Bay Area, and their second season playing home games at Chase Center.
 They were coached by Steve Kerr, in his seventh year as head coach.

 This season Stephen Curry became the franchise's all-time scoring leader when he broke Wilt Chamberlain's record of 17,783 points that stood for 57 years.
 Curry moved into second on the all-time career three-point scoring list with 2,832, 141 behind the record holder Ray Allen.
 Curry was the league Scoring Champion for the second time in his career, averaging 32 points per game.
 Curry was named to the All-NBA First Team, his seventh selection to an All-NBA Team, a Warriors franchise record.
 Draymond Green was named to the All-Defensive First Team for the fourth time in his career, and sixth All-NBA Team overall.

-After a one year absence from postseason, the Warriors qualified for the first stage of the new Play-in Tournament as the No. 8 seed.
+After a one-year absence from postseason, the Warriors qualified for the first stage of the new Play-in Tournament as the No. 8 seed.
 As such, the Warriors had the double chance to advance.
-However, in the seventh seed game, they lost to the Los Angeles Lakers, 100-103, dropping to the elimination round of the play-in against Memphis Grizzlies, which they lost, 112-117.
+However, in the seventh seed game, they lost to the defending champion Los Angeles Lakers, 100–103, dropping to the elimination round of the play-in against Memphis Grizzlies, which they lost, 112–117 in overtime.
+The Warriors would not miss the playoffs again until 2024 when they lost to the Sacramento Kings in the play-in.